jp-systems/documentation/timeline.md

 * Student questionnaire revisited and adjusted to include recommended improvements.
 * Stakeholder changed from demonstrator to a representative of students from 1st, 2nd and (potentially) 3rd year.
 * Requirements further cemented and agreed upon, programming languages and tools agreed upon.
+* Brief presentation given to the group

+## 28th February 2017

+### In attendance
+> Han Lui, Matthew Shotton & Chris Williams

+* Opened a Google account to be shared and accessed by the group
+* Created a Google Form containing the now approved questionnaire to be distributed to students
+* Discussed the flow of the website (UX) as a whole and how users will gain access each proposed section.
+Viewed other websites to gain inspiration and discuss ideas
+* Tentatively began a ER-D and menu map